Toggle: English / Spanish

 Bacteremic shock; Endotoxic shock; Septicemic shock; Warm shock

 Septic shock occurs most often in the very old and the very young.
-It also occurs in people who have other illnesses, especially if they have a weakened immune system.
+It may also occur in people with weakened immune systems.

 Any type of bacteria can cause septic shock.
 Fungi and (rarely) viruses may also cause the condition.
-Toxins released by the bacteria or fungi may cause tissue damage, and may lead to low blood pressure and poor organ function.
+Toxins released by the bacteria or fungi may cause tissue damage.
+This may lead to low blood pressure and poor organ function.
 Some researchers think that blood clots in small arteries cause the lack of blood flow and poor organ function.

-The body also produces a strong inflammatory response to the toxins.
-This inflammation may contribute to organ damage.
+The body has a strong inflammatory response to the toxins that may contribute to organ damage.

 Risk factors for septic shock include:

 - Diseases of the genitourinary system, biliary system, or intestinal system

 - Diseases that weaken the immune system, such as AIDS

 - Indwelling catheters (those that remain in place for extended periods, especially intravenous lines and urinary catheters and plastic and metal stents used for drainage)

 - Recent use of steroid medications